Skip to Main Content

 This land encompasses a number of interesting features and attractions.
 Some of these include the scenic Harkers Run Creek spanned by a 45' swinging bridge, wood ducks nesting at Bachelor Pond, pinewoods and old growth woodlands of beech, maple and oaks.
 Over six miles of trails connect these interesting areas.

-College Wood
+College Woods

 College Woods is a 16 acre second growth wood-lot with many trees that had been a part of Western College for many years.
 Many of the trees are over 100 years old.
-The woods contain many interesting species including: white ash, american beech, black cherry, slippery elm, shagbark hickory, American hop-hornbeam, chinquapin oak, shingle oak, pawpaw, sassafras, black tupelo and black walnut.
+The woods contain many interesting species including: white ash, american beech, black cherry, slippery elm, shagbark hickory, American hop-hornbeam, chinquapin oak, shingle oak, pawpaw, sassafras, black tupelo, and black walnut.

 Reinhart Reserve